 During a storm, a power outage is a common problem, and probably that is the time when you have to live without an air conditioner.
 You will sweat a bit until the power is back, and your air conditioner starts running again.

 But if your air conditioner did not start even after the power supply is back, you may be left wondering what is gone wrong with the system.
-Before calling for an air conditioning service Tucson, follow these simple steps if your air conditioner is not starting:
+Before calling for an air conditioning service in Gilbert, follow these simple steps if your air conditioner is not starting:

 Turn Off the AC at The Thermostat